Transmission

 Version Switching

-Switching between v3 and v4 (via update or reinstall with --v4) will replace the Transmission installation for all users on the server.
+Switching between legacy and modern (via update or reinstall with --v4) will replace the Transmission installation for all users on the server.
 Plan accordingly if you have multiple users.

 CLI Options